roseg31/Capstone-Dual-Screen-App/HELP.md

 7. Click the Start button

 ## Tutorial
+Note that there is a video example of the application at the bottom of the main page [here](https://github.com/roseg31/Capstone-Dual-Screen-App) at the timestamp 15:17.

 ### Creating a new configuration
 1. Please align your program windows as desired
 2. Navigate to the configurations page then click the 'New Config'